If you're tired of being burned by bad cornbread then you're sure to love this recipe.

 Optional.
 If you wish, you can grease the pan with bacon fat or lard instead of the butter, as was common in the old south.

-1) Pre-heat the oven or grill to 400°F and put the skillet on the rack to preheat it.
+1) Fire up.
+Pre-heat the oven or grill to 400°F and put the skillet on the rack to preheat it.

 3) In another bowl, whisk the eggs lightly.
 Then add the honey and whisk for about 30 seconds.
 Then add the the sour cream, whisk, melted butter, and whisk until smooth.
 Pour the wet ingredients into the dry ingredients.
 Gently stir until everything is mixed, only about 30 seconds.
 The batter will be lumpy.
 That's what you want.
 Now add the corn, red pepper, any other add-ins, and stir gently until they are evenly distributed.
 It is important that you do not overmix.